xyf2002/harryhanln/project/textEditor/docs/design.md

 The display is row-based, i.e., each row of the text is rendered in the terminal, with their respective decorators and line numbers.

+### Warning System

+There shall be displayed warning system, maybe implemented simply as a function taking in string.